Latest blog entries

 Fifth Technology Decision - Dials and Knobs

 I have a forthcoming post about software designs, and what separates successful projects from unsuccessful ones.
-One of the major ways I can tell a team is professional and serious about building a successful app is they don't come in with a lot of settings.
-A technology project's odds of success are inversely proportional to the number of customizable settings in version 1 of that product.
+One of the major ways I can tell a team is professional and serious about building a successful app is when they don't come in with a lot of settings.
+A technology project's odds of success are inversely proportional to the number of customizable settings in the first version of that product.

 In fact, I'm going to pause for effect here.